Health Encyclopedia

 Follow these guidelines when caring for yourself at home:

-• If symptoms are severe, rest at home for the next 24 hours or until you are feeling better.
+• If symptoms are bad, rest at home for the next 24 hours or until you are feeling better.

 • Wash your hands with soap and clean, running water or use alcohol-based sanitizer to prevent the spread of infection.
 Wash your hands after touching anyone who is sick.